The make-shift rafts, hand-built boats, and in one case a

 A wink, a nod, a knowing smile when we ask questions of our Mexican friends.
 Legends.
 Stories.
 Nothing documented.

-Cozumel boat arrived April 2016 - Por Esto photo |
+| Cozumel boat arrived April 2016 - Por Esto photo |

 Either way, stay or return, it is an uncertain future for

 the refugees.
-Hopefully their status
+Hopefully, their status

-will get sorted out and they can get on with building a better life here in
+will get sorted out, and they can get on with building a better life here in

 Mexico.

-Pieces of a Cuban boat drifting on north-east side January 2015 |
+| Pieces of a Cuban boat on the north-east side, January 2015 |

 And for those of you who have been following the story of

-the five missing island fishermen - the aerial search for their boat, the
+the five missing island fishermen, the aerial search for their boat, the

 Anastacia, is now centred over the Honduras.